KxSystems/docs/docs/wp/query-scaling.md

 All tests were run using kdb+ 3.1 (2013.12.27)

-## :fontawesome-solid-user: Author
+## Author

-Ian Lester is a financial engineer who has worked as a consultant for some of the world’s largest financial institutions.
+**Ian Lester** is a financial engineer who has worked as a consultant for some of the world’s largest financial institutions.
 Based in New York, Ian is currently working on a trading application at a US investment bank.